 Accommodation: Mohonk Mountain House

-This iconic Hudson Valley resort dates back to 1869 and is registered as a National Historic Landmark.
-The accommodations have been renovated and refurbished in keeping with the hotel's original Victorian-era decor.
+Inside this spectacular "Victorian castle" hotel, the accommodations have been refurbished in keeping with the original décor.
 Guest rooms feature antique-inspired furniture, plush sofas and draperies, and wood-burning fireplaces.
 Most of the rooms also have private balconies.

 Address: 1000 Mountain Rest Road, New Paltz, New York